 While not as obviously hazardous as, say, chomping on laundry detergent packets, sleeping with a phone within arm’s reach is a ubiquitous practice that has potentially harmful consequences for teens.
 A 2017 study published in the journal Child Development found that using smartphones late at night, specifically for social media, is directly linked to depression, poor coping skills, and reduced self-esteem in teens.
 In light of recent evidence that the time teens spend on their phones has negative effects on their well-being (including a survey that found one in five teens say they regularly wake up in the middle of the night to check social media), giving kids and teens a digital curfew — a designated time each night when all devices are placed out of reach — just makes sense.

 Access is as easy as picking up your phone: today’s teens are exposed to online porn at earlier ages and in greater numbers than previous generations.
 Boston University School of Public Health professor Emily Rothman’s research on 16- and 17-year-olds was the subject of a New York Times feature, which reported that twice as many teens had watched porn as their parents thought.
 Most of the kids in Rothman’s study said watching porn was how they learned about sex.
-Dr. Wes Crenshaw, a Kansas City-based clinical psychologist who specializes in adolescent development and who is writing a book about sex ed that’s based on mutual consent, says, “Teens looking at porn are high-interest learners.”
-The problem, he says, is that pornography tends to portray sex in a way that’s masculocentric, degrading to women, and wildly inaccurate and unrealistic.
+Dr. Wes Crenshaw, a Kansas City-based clinical psychologist who specializes in adolescent development and who is writing a book about sex ed that’s based on mutual consent, says that teens looking at porn are “high-interest learners.”
+The problem, he says, is that pornography tends to portray sex in a way that’s “masculocentric, degrading to women, and wildly inaccurate and unrealistic.”
 The result can be teens with skewed ideas about sex, intimacy, consent, reciprocity, gender roles, and power.
 “These images,” Crenshaw says, “distort for [teens] what sex should be about.”

 The best way for parents to help?
-Talk about it in a way that gets your teen thinking critically about what they see and how that doesn’t relate to reality.
+Talk to your teen and encourage them to think critically about what they see and how that relates (or doesn’t relate) to reality.